omnidan/redux-undo/README.md

   clearHistoryType: ActionTypes.CLEAR_HISTORY, // [beta only] define custom action type for this clearHistory action
   // you can also pass an array of strings to define several action types that would clear the history
+  // beware those action will not be passed down to the wrapped reducers

   initTypes: ['@@redux-undo/INIT'] // history will be (re)set upon init action type
+  // beware those action will not be passed down to the wrapped reducers

   debug: false, // set to `true` to turn on debugging